EOSArgentina/gameoflife-ts/README.md

 ```bash
 ./scripts/01-prepare.sh
 ```
-- review this script provided as example and update with your actual context, eg your wallet pass, change cleos to a remote http like cleos  -u http\:// remote, chain your keys, etc.
+- review this script provided as example and update with your actual context, eg your wallet pass, change cleos to a remote http like cleos  -u http\:// remote, change your keys, etc.
 - this script should be only executed once, during setup, is setting eosio.token and eosio.system contracts, creating eos token, and creating gameoflife account.